Topics on alcohol misuse, abuse and addiction are contained in this category.

 A New York City resource directory for court-involved youth leaving detention and returning to the community.
 The goal of this publication is to provide resources for young people in order to create working, engaged and responsible adults who can contribute to the community.

-Erie County Council for the Prevention of Alcohol and Substance Abuse's (ECCPASA’s) Fetal Alcohol & Drug Effects (FADE) programs offers a positive approach to meeting the challenges of prenatal exposure to alcohol and other drugs through prevention, education and awareness presentations and training sessions.
+The Prevention Council for the Prevention of Alcohol and Substance Abuse's (ECCPASA’s) Fetal Alcohol & Drug Effects (FADE) programs offers a positive approach to meeting the challenges of prenatal exposure to alcohol and other drugs through prevention, education and awareness presentations and training sessions.